-The curriculum will take into account the needs of MAT pupils, through differentiation or extension of task, enrichment and acceleration, making use of all available expertise.
-The pastoral needs of MAT pupils will be recognised and nurtured by the class teacher's quality first teaching and school as a whole.
+The curriculum will take into account the needs of MAT pupils, through differentiation or extension of tasks, enrichment, and acceleration, making use of all available expertise.
+The pastoral needs of MAT pupils will be recognised and nurtured by the class teacher's high-quality teaching and the school as a whole.